aisingapore/PeekingDuck/docs/source/tutorials/03_duck_power.rst

                self.conn = None
                try:
+                  # try to establish connection to database,
+                  # will create DB_FILE if it does not exist
                   self.conn = sqlite3.connect(DB_FILE)
                   self.logger.info(f"Connected to {DB_FILE}")
                   sql = """ CREATE TABLE IF NOT EXISTS wavetable (